 I talk more about this in the video, too, but each machine is different and can have a mind of its own.
 You may have to play with the blade, speed, etc… until you find the perfect settings for your machine.
 I recommend writing those down once you do find them.
 I do have a lot of luck with the “Sticker Paper White” setting using that paper I recommended above.

 There you have it, I hope this is helpful for those of you who are new to printing and cutting planner stickers for yourself.
+Next, go and check out my full guide to printable planner stickers, including how to use them, resources on where to find them, and more.
 If you have any questions, leave them in the comments below!